 Convenient carrying cases

 Straps tend to slide off shoulder

-When you’re toting things like eggs, meat, and yogurt, accidents are bound to happen, which can lead to a sticky mess inside of your reusable grocery bags.
-But if you have one that’s easy to wash, you don’t have to cry over that spilt milk.
-This set of reusable bags has a lightweight nylon design that’s incredibly easy to clean.
-Simply toss them in the washing machine.
+When you're toting things like eggs, meat, and yogurt, accidents are bound to happen, which can lead to a sticky mess inside of your reusable grocery bags.
+If you have a bag that's easy to wash, you don't have to cry over spilt milk.
+This set of reusable bags has a lightweight nylon design that's incredibly easy to clean—toss them in the washing machine.

-Like other great reusable bags, these have a convenient expandable design that can hold up to 50 pounds each—plenty for a quick shop, or an entire shop if you bring all five.
+Like other great reusable bags, these have a convenient expandable design that can hold up to 50 pounds each.
+They're sufficient for a quick shop or an entire shop if you bring all five.

-As an added bonus, these bags come in some fun designs that rival those of more expensive brands.
+As a bonus, these bags have some fun designs that rival those of more expensive brands.

 Best Design: Baggu Standard Baggu Nylon Ripstop Tote

 If you want your grocery bag to be more of an accessory than a utilitarian piece, Baggu is the way to go.
 You’ll also get the function of the more bland-looking options out there.
 Though they come in some fun and stylish patterns—think leopard or floral, for example—they are among the toughest and most durable bags available.

 They’re also roomy enough for a surprisingly large amount of groceries.
 If you’re someone who shops a few times a week, you may even be able to fit the bulk of your goods in one bag.
 Each bag has a 50-pound carrying capacity so that you can include heavier things like 12-packs of soda or a jug of milk.
 The 40-percent recycled material is light and airy.
 When empty, fold it up, toss it in your purse, and you’d never know it was there.
 After use, toss it in the washing machine to get it clean and ready for your next shopping trip.

 Best Set: Lotus Trolley Bags Reusable Grocery Cart Bags